Soft Machine: Early releases and The Soft Machine (1966–1968)

 In mid-1966, Mike Ratledge (keyboards), Robert Wyatt (drums, vocals), Kevin Ayers (bass, vocals), Daevid Allen (guitar) and Larry Nowlin (guitar) formed Soft Machine, who were billed as The Soft Machine up to 1969 or 1970.
 Allen and Wyatt first played together in 1963 as part of the Daevid Allen Trio, and were occasionally accompanied by Ratledge.
 In 1964, Wyatt and Ayers were founder members of The Wilde Flowers; by 1966, they had both left that band and rejoined Allen to form the short-lived band Mister Head, which also included Nowlin.
 The four members soon joined with Ratledge to form the Soft Machine.
-Ayers suggested the band's name, which comes from William S. Burroughs's novel The Soft Machine (1961).
+Ayers suggested the band's name, which comes from William S. Burroughs's novel The Soft Machine (1961), after the group performed under several other names including the Four Skins.
 The band became a quartet when Nowlin departed in September 1966.

 During late 1966 and early 1967, the Soft Machine became involved in the early UK underground scene.
 Along with Pink Floyd, they became one of the major resident bands at the UFO Club, and played other London clubs like the Speakeasy and Middle Earth.
 According to Wyatt, the Soft Machine received negative reactions when playing at venues other than these underground clubs; this led to their penchant for long tracks and segued tunes because continuously playing deprived their audiences chances to boo them.
 In February 1967, the band released their first single "Love Makes Sweet Music" on Polydor Records.

 In April 1967, the Soft Machine recorded nine demo songs with producer Giorgio Gomelsky in De Lane Lea Studios; due to a dispute over studio costs, these tracks were unreleased for several years.
 Polydor later released these demos in 1972 as Jet Propelled Photographs.
 Later in 1967, the band began touring in mainland Europe, becoming especially popular in France.
 When returning from a tour of France in August, Allen, an Australian, was denied re-entry to the UK, so the group continued as a trio while Allen returned to Paris to form Gong.

 The Soft Machine, who shared the same management as the Jimi Hendrix Experience, supported them on two North American tours during 1968.
 The band signed to Probe Records and recorded their eponymous first album in New York City in April at the end of the first tour, though it was not released until December.
 In London, guitarist Andy Summers, later of the Police, joined the Soft Machine.
 The band's new line-up began a US tour with some headlining shows before supporting Hendrix in August and September 1968.
 By the time the Hendrix tour began, Summers had been fired at Ayers' insistence.
 Ayers himself departed amicably after the final tour date at the Hollywood Bowl in September, and the Soft Machine disbanded.
 Wyatt stayed in the US to record solo demos while Ratledge returned to London and began composing.